OpenLenia/openlenia.github.io/index.md

 - [ALIFE 2021 official website](https://www.robot100.cz/alife2021)

 5 grand challenges in the study of Lenia:
-1. **Automated discovery** - How to discover Lenia creatures through automation or crowd-sourcing?
+1. **Automated discovery** - How to discover Lenia creatures through automated algorithms?
 2. **Emergent agency** - Can we train Lenia creatures as emergent agents using machine learning?
 3. **Swarm cognition** - Can higher-level cognition emerge in swarms of Lenia creatures?
 4. **Open-endedness** - Can we achieve open-ended evolution with Lenia?